Ruplal House: Backgrounds

 The Das family left Dhaka after the partition in 1947.
 In 1958 the Jamall family purchased Ruplal House and some other houses in Dhaka in exchange with their house in the posh locality of Auckland Square in Kolikota.
 Mr. Mohammed Siddique Jamall and his younger brother Mr. Ibrahim Siddique Jamall became co-owners of Ruplal House and renamed it "Jamall House".
-Mr.Mohammed Siddique Jamall and his son Mr. Hussain Siddique Jamall lived on the 1st floor.
+Mr. Mohammed Siddique Jamall and his son Mr. Hussain Siddique Jamall lived on the 1st floor.
 Another son Mr. Habib Siddique Jamall lived on the top floor.
 The ground floor was used as a police camp and revenue office.
 Mr Mohammed Siddique Jamall and family left for India and West in 1976.
 Most of his and his brother Mr. Ibrahim Siddique Jamall's grandchildren migrated to USA, UK, Canada, Australia, and the Gulf and may claim ownership.
 A portion of the 1st Floor of Jamall House block was used as Prince Karim Ago Khan Preparatory school from 1958.
 In 1973 the house was converted to a college but only lasted for 16 days.
 Later it was used as the residential accommodation of the family of staff of JCO and NCO army officers.
 The Roghunath block is under private ownership since 1948 AD.
 At present the building functions both as a residential and commercial complex.
-It is heavily encroached by the spice and vegetable vendors and by a colony of un-authorized squatters who have erected shanty hovels against the building.
+It is heavily encroached by the spice and vegetable vendors and by a colony of unauthorized squatters who have erected shanty hovels against the building.
 The east block is owned and used by a private owner as residence at first floor and warehouse at the ground floor.